wolfSSL/wolfssh-examples/Espressif/ESP8266/ESP8266-SSH-Server/README.md

 ```

 The SSH Server is current configured for RSA Algorithm.
 If you've turned that off in favor
-or more modern and secure algoritems, you'll need to use something like this until the code
+or more modern and secure algorithms, you'll need to use something like this until the code
 is updated:

 ```